live4dev/cv.live4.dev/README.md

 For the last 7 years, I have been working as a researcher-developer in satellite oceanography, a full stack web developer, a senior web developer, and a web development team lead.

 I work as a Lead of cross-functional team.
-With the team, we are developong features for high-end users in [World Of Warships](https://worldofwarships.com).
+With the team, we are developong features for high-end players in [World Of Warships](https://worldofwarships.com).
 I'm responsible for the development, delivery of quality features on time, the search for new technical solutions to reduce development time, the interviewing of new employees and the team building.

 > Talk is cheap.
 Show me the code.